viktoriiakhronenko-sys/gen-risnomanitia/README.md

 **Block 2: Diversity Levels**
 The sample shows extremely high haplotype diversity ($Hd = 0.9954$) and high nucleotide diversity ($\pi = 0.41295$).
 A high $Hd$ combined with a high $\pi$ is a classic signature of a large, stable population with a deep evolutionary history that has been accumulating mutations over a long period.

-**Block 3: Network Topology**
-The haplotype network is highly complex and deeply structured.
+**Block 3: Network Topology and Pie Chart Analysis** The haplotype network is highly complex and deeply structured.
 It lacks any star-like formations.
-Instead, it features distinct macro-clusters separated by massive mutational distances (ranging from 130 to 327 steps), indicating deep divergences.
+Instead, it features distinct macro-clusters separated by massive mutational distances (ranging from 130 to 327 steps).
+The integrated Pie Chart visually maps this inner population heterogeneity: Cluster A forms the dominant genetic core, while Clusters B, C, and D demonstrate well-defined high-frequency subpopulation structuring.
+The singletons H14, H28, and H10 (accounting for 3.3% each on the chart) hold deep evolutionary significance; despite their low frequency, they act as the population's "rare biosphere" of highly preserved ancestral lineages.

-**Block 4: Population History Conclusion (Facit)** Given the high haplotype and nucleotide diversity, paired with the complex, non-star-like network topology, we can confidently reject scenarios of recent demographic expansion or severe bottlenecks.
-The data suggests an ancient, historically stable population with pronounced geographic or demographic sub-structures that allowed isolated lineages to diverge significantly over time.
+**Block 4: Population History Conclusion (Facit)** Given the high haplotype and nucleotide diversity, paired with the complex, non-star-like network topology and well-distributed cluster frequencies on the pie chart, we can confidently reject scenarios of recent demographic expansion or severe bottlenecks.
+The data suggests an ancient, historically stable population with pronounced geographic or demographic sub-structures and deep relic singletons that allowed isolated lineages to diverge significantly over extensive evolutionary periods.
 </details>
 ---

 ##  Tools Used